The-going/evlproject/content/dovetail/altsched.md

-- In the other case, the current underlying context (task or whatever else) may or may not be controlled by the main kernel, but the interrupt pipeline machinery has switched the CPU to out-of-band mode, which means that only interrupts bearing the IRQF_OOB flag are delivered.
+- In the other case, the current underlying context (task or whatever else) may or may not be controlled by the main kernel, but the interrupt pipeline machinery has switched the CPU to the out-of-band execution mode, which means that only interrupts bearing the IRQF_OOB flag are delivered.
 Typically, [run_oob_call()]({{% relref "dovetail/pipeline/stage_escalation.md" %}}) is a service provided by the interrupt pipeline which executes a function call over this context, without requiring the calling task to be scheduled by the autonomous core.

 You will also find references to pseudo-routines called `core_schedule()`, `core_suspend_task()` or `core_resume_task()` in